mclate/fastapi-ws-router/README.md

 PyDantic model built from the received ws message (one message - one model instance).

 Notice, that this doesn't apply to the messages emitted by the server.
 The library helps document them based on PyDantic models, but it doesn't interfere with the actual communication in any way.

 Event handler should always have next signature: `async def handler(WebSocket, BaseModel)`  (first argument is always a `WebSocket` instance and the second one is a PyDantic model instance)

+Not-async handlers are not supported.

 ### Dependency injection

 Due to the nature of WebSockets, only the entrypoint route (defined by the `WSRouter` itself) is able to apply dependency injection.
 In other words, it is not possible to use any dependencies or `Path/Query/Header/Body` parameters in the event handlers.

 There is a way to pass down the data from the entrypoint to the handlers using the underlying `websocket.scope` object.
 Below is an example of how one can pass the path parameter to the event handler: